Jun 11, 2025

 What is Continuous Delivery in AI Systems?

-Understanding the fundamentals of continuous integration in AI is crucial for building effective CD pipelines.
+Understanding continuous integration in AI is essential for building effective CD pipelines that bridge development and production while ensuring functional correctness in AI.

 What is Continuous Training in AI Systems?